-Don't be alarmed if you see something called a safety curtain in front of the stage when you come into the auditorium.
+You may see something called a safety curtain in front of the stage when you come into the auditorium.
 This means that there are still last minute preparations taking place for the performance on stage - the curtain is there to protect the audience while this takes place.